Alabama-Rocketry-Association/Test-Stand-Control/README.md

 ## Usage
 The local computer will be able to send commands to the controller.
 The connection can be tested with `ping`, and a list of all commands can be displayed with `help`

 Some commands require parameters, which should be separated with a space.
-For example, `lox_inc 50` will turn the lox motor clockwise 50 degrees.
+For example, `lox_inc 50` will turn the LOX pressure regulator knob clockwise 50 degrees.

 If the connection between the computers is broken, the programs will automatically reconnect when/if the connection is restored, and the current state of the system is saved.